Nizar Al-Rashdan

-Nizar Mahmoud Ahmed Al-Rashdan (نزار الرشدان; born 23 March 1999) is a Jordanian professional footballer who plays as a defensive midfielder for Iraqi Stars League side Al-Zawraa and the Jordan national team.
+Nizar Mahmoud Ahmed Al-Rashdan (نزار الرشدان; born 23 March 1999) is a Jordanian professional footballer who plays as a defensive midfielder for Botola Pro club Wydad AC and the Jordan national team.

 Club career

 Al-Rashdan began his senior career with Al-Hussein in the Jordanian Pro League in 2019.
 On 4 January 2021, he transferred to Al-Faisaly on a 2-year contract.
 He extended his contract for 2 more season on 11 January 2014 after helping the club win the 2022 Jordanian Pro League, 2021 Jordan FA Cup, and the 2022 Jordan Shield Cup.
 On 14 January 2023 he went on a half-season loan to the Iraq Stars League club Newroz.
 On 31 July 2024, Nizar signed with Bahraini Premier League side Al-Khaldiya on a permanent transfer, around US$200 thousand.
 On 28 July 2025, Al-Rashdan returned to Iraq to join Al-Zawraa for one season, with an option for an additional season.
+On 8 January 2026, Qatar announced the signing of Al-Rashdan for half a season.